Skip to the main content

 Report:

-• TOB 212 or 213 for SNF and 182 or 183 for Swing Bed; don’t report TOBs 210 or 180
+• TOB 212 or 213 for SNF and 182 or 183 for swing bed; don’t report TOBs 210 or 180

-• Occurrence Span Code 70 with qualifying hospital stay dates
+• Occurrence span code 70 with qualifying hospital stay dates

-• Occurrence Code 22 with date covered SNF care ended
+• Occurrence code 22 with date covered SNF care ended

-• Value Code 09 (first year coinsurance amount) = $1
+• Value code 09 (first year coinsurance amount) = $1

-• Patient Status Code 30
+• Patient status code 30 (still patient)

 Submit Part B services delivered after skilled care ended, including therapy, on a TOB 22X.